 Panic attacks can fill people with dread.
 They are a very severe form of anxiety which can come on suddenly.
 Having a panic attack can feel so dreadful that people may mistakenly think they are having a heart attack.

 Hyperventilating, heart pounding and sweating, accompanied by fear or dread, are just some of the symptoms of panic attacks.
 Managing anxiety at this level can require many different skills and treatments

 However, take heart.
 Some years ago, I had really bad panic attacks for 18 months, including nocturnal panic attacks, and I survived them and recovered.
 I haven't had any since.
 What did I do?

-There were many things that helped me in managing the anxiety.
-Here are 5 of the key ones for you in case they help you too.
+Here are 5 of the key ways in case they help you too.

 Panic attacks tip 1: Determination not to give in.

 I decided that it was no good sitting around being frightened of having a panic attack and that I would do whatever it took to get rid of them.
 I was not prepared to just sit and wait, nor to consider the possibility that this was how I would be for the rest of my life.
 No way!

 I became an active seeker of my own cure.
 I was determined.
 I was not going to whither under their might.
 Why would I?

 Panic attacks tip 2: Listening to understand why I was getting them.

 I started to pay attention to my "psyche", I asked my panic attacks why they had come, I asked them what I needed to learn from them.
 Over time the message became very clear to me and a way of managing the anxiety became clear.